stevenwhatever123/TrashTalkElton-DiscordBot/README.md

 ![image](https://github.com/stevenwhatever123/TrashTalkElton-DiscordBot/blob/master/Image/image_command1.png)

-There is also a help command where you can get a list with all the commands
+There is also a help command where you can get a list of all the commands
 ![image](https://github.com/stevenwhatever123/TrashTalkElton-DiscordBot/blob/master/Image/image_help.png)